zenzen-sol/metalex/notes/whitepaper-cmts.md

 ### TL;DR

 - My primary takeaway from the whitepaper is that much of the legal mumbo-jumbo in corporate governance/events can be replaced by a more efficient and deterministic collection of smart contracts.
-However, the scope of those contracts must be carefully tailored to allow human beings to operate the origanization inside one or more extrinsic legal regimes.
+However, those contracts must be carefully scoped to:

+  1. Allow human beings to operate the organization inside one or more extrinsic legal regimes.
+  2. Provide constraints for handling the inevitable cases where unintended consequences run amok.
+  3. Avoid runaway complexity that would make them as opaque as the legal documents they replace.

-- The whitepaper presents a compelling opportunity in the context of the crypto economy, where displacement of traditional methodologies through the disruptive force of deterministic code is already welcomed and expected.
+- The whitepaper presents a compelling opportunity since the crypto economy already welcomes and expects displacement of traditional methodologies through the disruptive force of deterministic code.

-- I like the paper's call to action, and it deserves to be read in its original language.
-I've tried to capture the essence of the paper's thesis in my notes, but I encourage you to read [the original document](https://metalex.substack.com/p/the-metalex-whitepaper).
+- I like the paper's call to action.
+It deserves to be read in its original language.
+I've tried to capture the essence of the paper's thesis [in my notes](./whitepaper-summary-sli.md), but I encourage you to read [the original document](https://metalex.substack.com/p/the-metalex-whitepaper) and [its precursor blog post](https://delphilabs.medium.com/assimilating-the-borg-a-new-cryptolegal-framework-for-dao-adjacent-entities-569e54a43f83).

-### The Problem Statement
+### TradLaw is Deeply and Badly Broken

 - This thesis will resonate most with anyone who has been forced to slog through fundraising, setting up an ESOP, setting up a JV or acquisition, or any other significant corporate event.
 In my experience, the legal documents involved in these tasks are full of dubious logic puzzles, webs of cross-references, and unexplained references to extrinsic sources.
 An unintiated reader has no hope of understanding these documents without a lawyer's help, which sets up an unhealthy dependency on the lawyer's continued involvement.
 In other words, there is a powerful incentive for lawyers to keep the documents as complex and confusing as possible.